-Teaching Commons > Teaching Guides > Technology > Other Teaching Tools > Blogs
+Teaching Commons > Teaching Guides > Technology > More Technology Tools > Blogs

 As with any reflective learning tool, there is no hard and fast way to assess work.
 However, there are two main approaches to blog assessment: you can assess individual entries or blog assignments or blogging activity as a whole using a rubric.
 You can also incorporate your assignment prompt and grading rationale into your blog.

 Kevin Smith, an expert on privacy and scholarly communication at Duke,